+A. Process

-- A. Process - First the student shall review the evaluation submitted by the preceptor responsible for the rotation.
+- 1. First the student shall review the evaluation submitted by the preceptor responsible for the rotation.
 If the student disagrees with the grade assigned, the student may submit a written appeal within 5 business days of the electronic notification of grades sent by the Experiential Director.
-The written appeal must be sent to the Director of Experiential Education for the student's program of study. - 2.
-If the appeal is denied by the Director of Experiential Education, the student may submit a written appeal to the Department Chair within 5 business days of the notice of denial.
-When appealing to the Department Chair, the student must also notify the Associate Dean of Academic and Administrative Services. - 3.
-If the appeal is denied by the Department Chair, the student may appeal to the COPHS Dean within 5 business days of the notice of denial.
+The written appeal will be directed to the preceptor, if that preceptor is a full-time COPHS faculty member.
+If the preceptor is not a full-time COPHS faculty, the written appeal must be sent to the Director of Experiential Education for the student's program of study. - 2.
+If the appeal is denied by the faculty preceptor or the Director of Experiential Education, the student may submit a written appeal to the Department Chair within 5 business days of the notice of denial.
+When appealing to the Department Chair, the student must also notify the Associate Dean of Academic and Administrative Services.

+- 3. If the appeal is denied by the Department Chair, the student may appeal to the COPHS Dean within 5 business days of the notice of denial.
 Appeals to the Dean must be based on an error of fact.
-The decision of the Dean is final.

-- B. Students on experiential rotations will continue rotations until the appeal process is complete unless there is documentable concern for patient safety, unprofessional student behavior (Student Conduct Code, COPHS Student Handbook), if this is a second rotation failure if pharmacy student or second course (including didactic and/or rotation failure for PAs), or if charges of criminal misconduct are pending. - C. If the appeal is successful, the grade will be changed to an appropriate grade that is supported by the information provided in the appeal. - D. If the appeal for a change in grade is unsuccessful and this is the student's first failed rotation, the student will be scheduled by the respective Experiential Office with an appropriate faculty member or preceptor.
+The decision of the Dean is final. - B. Students on experiential rotations will continue rotations until the appeal process is complete unless there is documentable concern for patient safety, unprofessional student behavior (Student Conduct Code, COPHS Student Handbook), if this is a second rotation failure if pharmacy student or second course (including didactic and/or rotation failure for PAs), or if charges of criminal misconduct are pending. - C. If the appeal is successful, the grade will be changed to an appropriate grade that is supported by the information provided in the appeal. - D. If the appeal for a change in grade is unsuccessful and this is the student's first failed rotation, the student will be scheduled by the respective Experiential Office with an appropriate faculty member or preceptor.
 The student will not be re-scheduled with the preceptor who assigned the grade appealed.
 Time within the student's schedule and/or availability of an appropriate site/preceptor may require that the student complete the remedial rotation in the next rotation year, which may result in extra tuition charges for the student and a delay in graduation.
 If the repeating rotation cannot be assigned until the next rotation academic year, the student may continue with previously scheduled rotations unless there is a valid reason, and / or governing policy, for the repeating rotation to be completed before previously assigned rotations may be taken. - E. If the student successfully meets expectations for the repeated rotation, they will be allowed to continue in the program.
 The failing grade will remain on the transcript and will count negatively toward assessment of satisfactory academic progress. - F. If the student receives a failing grade in any two experiential (IPPE and APPE) pharmacy rotations or if this is a second didactic and/or rotation failed course/rotation for a PA student, the student will stop forward progress until the case is referred to the respective Academic Progression Committee for review under the guidelines of the Academic Progress Policy (COPHS Student Handbook).